geminiworms/talyssagarden.github.io/_notes/colophon.md

 #### the look
 I used this [digital garden jekyll template](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll) by Maxime Vaillancourt.
 I actually didn't change much.
 Minor edits for fonts and colors were added to the `sass.cs` files.
+Colors and other supplementary things I'm playing with are going to get compiled in the [[playground]].

 #### honorable mentions